 Physician Assistant Solutions Can Help You Find Your Next Position

 If you’re searching for the perfect PA position, Physician Assistant Solutions can help.
-We’re a staffing firm 100% owned and operated by PAs.
+We’re physician assistant recruiters 100% owned and operated by PAs.
 That means we understand what PAs need and want from their work, and we help our clients achieve that.

 We offer PAs help with contract negotiations, detailed resumé advice, interview tips, and ongoing placement if you’re not immediately hired.
 Even better, we offer all these services at zero cost for our PAs.
 You can get started by creating your account and searching all our available positions online.

 Currently, Physician Assistant Solutions has open positions in New York, Massachusetts, and Maryland — and typically have one or two new openings in those states every month.
 So if you’d like help finding a job you love while maximizing your income in the process, don’t wait.
 Your dream job is closer than you may think!